 To begin with, I think you’d agree this quote prompts several comparisons and questions.
 Nietzsche’s concept of actions as questions and experiments seems like the concept of detachment in Buddhism.

 Is there any advantage to viewing life as a series of scientific trials?
 If there is an advantage, does it distance you from ownership of things and ideas?
 We’d have to say yes.
 This way of thinking keeps you from taking a position.
 When you “take a position,” you automatically feel the need to defend it.
 Thus, you are more judgmental, less open-minded.

-Also, doesn’t the thinker approach have similarities to the scientific method?
+The freethinker approach has similarities to the scientific method.
 Here, the researcher conducts tests.
 Then formulates conclusions based on the results of the experiments?
 It contrasts with cherry-picking data to fit a preconceived conclusion?
 What do you think?
 Again, we’d have to agree.

 Attempting to find out something is the essence of spiritual exploration.
 So, the above quote aligns nicely with our approach.
 Spiritual exploration is the use of processes for exploring consciousness.

 Inner work is a way of questioning our awareness and experimenting to see what is in the psyche.
 When we explore other states of consciousness, we are, in effect, experimenting.
 When we meditate, it is a way of asking questions about awareness’s boundaries.
 When we meditate, we are experimenting with consciousness.
 There are several types of seated and moving meditation that accomplish these changes.

 Why then don’t more people live life as if it is an experiment of consciousness?
 The reason is that each society has rules it wants us to follow.
 These boundaries of thought and behavior ensure we stay within the scope of the culture.
 Success and failure are both predictable outcomes within each society.